syncfusion/blazor-docs/src/dropdown/autocomplete/native-events.md

----
-title: "Native Event"
-component: "AutoComplete"
-description: "This section helps to learn how to trigger the native events in ASP.NET Core Blazor application"
----

 # Overview

 The following section explains the steps to include native events and pass data to event handler in the AutoComplete component.